 Building 4200 did, at some point, gain some rocket engines on its lawn.
 This photo, circa March 2007, shows a J-2 (to the north) and an F-1 rocket engine (without nozzle extension) displayed along Rideout Road.
-At some point, there was also a Space Shuttle Main Engine (SSME), displayed vertically, had also been present in this display (on the grass near 4200's entrance).
-There is a darker, square spot on the lawn across the driveway from 4200's main entrance; it seems likely that this discoloration is from the SSME's display platform and that this imagery was taken after the SSME had been removed for refurbishment.
+A Space Shuttle Main Engine (SSME), displayed vertically, had also been present in this display (on the grass near 4200's entrance).
+There is a darker, square spot on the lawn across the driveway from 4200's main entrance; this discoloration is presumably from the SSME's display platform, and this image was taken after the SSME had been removed for refurbishment.
 The F-1 and J-2 engines were subsequently also removed for refurbishment before all three the three restored engines were installed at their current location circa May 13, 2008.

 Here are some individual engine photos, starting with the Space Shuttle Main Engine, across the driveway from Building 4200's main entrance.
 Note the F-1, at left, and J-2, at right, showing the relative positions of the engines.